Vyral/anne-stewart-blog/_posts/2021-02-22-5-home-features-that-defined-2020.md

 {% include pullquote.html %}

 **1\.
 Kitchens.** This gathering space has always been an integral part of a home, but why did it become even more important this year?
 Well, first of all, we were all using it more; with restaurants closed, cooking at home became essential.
-Throughout 2020, we noticed buyers being more up front with their inquiries about a home’s kitchen: ”Does it have everything I need?
+Throughout 2020, we noticed buyers being more upfront with their inquiries about a home’s kitchen: ”Does it have everything I need?
 How spacious is it?
 Does it have an island?”

 **2\.
 Home office spaces.** Given the major work-from-home shift, buyers began putting a premium on properties with extra bedrooms, nooks/reading areas, and even backyard sheds big enough to accommodate a desk and a computer—and a lot of coffee.
 It wasn’t just the adults who needed space for productivity, though; buyers sought out spaces that could be transformed into dedicated study zones for their kids who were enrolled in remote learning.&nbsp;

 **3\.
 RV parking.** Thanks to COVID, we’ve been witnessing an RV renaissance of sorts; for the better part of 2020, it wasn’t uncommon to hear of RV dealerships completely selling out of their inventory.
-People wanted to get out of the house, and with airline travel posing serious risks, “travelling local” became a huge trend.&nbsp;
+People wanted to get out of the house, and with airline travel posing serious risks, “traveling local” became a huge trend.&nbsp;

 **4\.
-Outdoor living.** I personally spent most of my time last year out in the backyard, so I get it.
-Putting a cover over the patio, adding a firepit, creating a haven for barbecuers, installing a pool, or simply having a quiet area for reading on a nice day—all these things helped sellers fetch top dollar in 2020.&nbsp;
+Outdoor living.** I spent most of my time last year out in the backyard, so I get it.
+Putting a cover over the patio, adding a fire pit, creating a haven for barbecuers, installing a pool, or simply having a quiet area for reading on a nice day—all these things helped sellers fetch top dollar in 2020.&nbsp;

 **5\.
 An “escape” room.** No, not one of those game rooms where you and your friends have to put your brains together to find a way out—I mean a place in your home where you can retreat to whenever you start to feel overwhelmed by everybody and everything around you.
 It could be an extra living area, a basement, a shed, an oversized garage (perhaps with a workshop) or something else entirely; as long as it allowed for some quiet, reflective time, buyers wanted it.&nbsp;